axlan/robopenguins-blog/_posts/2019-12-17-sql-murder-mystery.md

 So the relevant report was the murder.

-This game me two witnesses to lookup.
+This gave me two witnesses to lookup.
 After doing a similar basic check of the person table which had the structure:

 `CREATE TABLE person ( id integer PRIMARY KEY, name text, license_id integer, address_number integer, address_street_name text, ssn integer, FOREIGN KEY (license_id) REFERENCES drivers_license(id) )`

-I wrote the queries:
+I assumed the end of the street was at the highest number wrote the queries:

 `SELECT MAX(address_number) FROM person WHERE address_street_name="Northwestern Dr"`